armanbzi/ADSDB_Project_WildLife_Assist_Pipeline/README.md

 ---

-*This orchestration system provides a complete DataOps environment for the WildLife Data Management Pipeline, ensuring reliable, monitored, and quality-controlled data processing operations.*
+*This orchestration system provides a complete DataOps environment for the WildLife Data Management Pipeline, while maintaining reliable, monitored, and quality-controlled data processing from storing raw data to apply similarity search and generative tasks.*